slu125/docker-plexdrive-encfs/README.md

 docker-compose exec <service_name> plexdrive_setup
 ```

 Once you finish typing your API token, shell stops responding.
 No worries, it is expected.
 Simply escape by ```Ctrl+C```, and go to ```/config```.
 You will find two json files generated.
 Container running in background will proceed to execute mounting command for plexdrive.

-You can now access google drive contents via volume-mapped ```/your/mounting/point```.
+Once google drive contents are mounted with plexdrive, the container will mount decrypted remote and local directories then mount a merged directory which is accessible at ```${DATA_DIR}/plexdrive/data```.

 ### plexdrive mount